- Chart

 Overview

-The iShares 20+ Year Treasury Bond ETF (TLT) seeks to track the investment results of an index composed of U.S. Treasury bonds with remaining maturities greater than twenty years, providing exposure to long-term U.S. government debt.
+The iShares 20+ Year Treasury Bond ETF (TLT) seeks to track the performance of an index composed of U.S. Treasury bonds with maturities greater than 20 years.
+Its primary focus is on providing exposure to long-duration U.S. government debt, making it sensitive to interest rate changes.
+The investment strategy is to replicate the Bloomberg U.S. Treasury 20+ Year Bond Index.

 Reputation and Reliability